Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: FEAST Survey

 The MIRI observations consist of mosaics of 1$\times$5 or $1\times3$ tiles and are completed with external background observations.
 Stage-two pipeline frames of the background were used to create a master background for each of the MIRI filters, and then subtracted from single target exposures during level-two processing.
 We conducted the sky matching step between different exposures using {\it PixelSkyMatchStep} \citep{VarunSoftware}.
 The remainder of the level-three processing created a single mosaic for each filter.
 The final MIRI mosaics are resampled to a scale of 0.08\arcsec/px.

 We also include in this analysis archival MIRI observations of NGC 5068 from the PHANGS-JWST cycle 1 large program, available at $0.11^{\prime\prime}$ pixel size \citep{lee23}.
 The mosaics consisted of 1$\times$3 tiles and 1 external background observation.
-Data acquisition and reduction are described in \cite{williams24} and data are accessible at the repository\\ https://archive.stsci.edu/hlsp/phangs/phangs-jwst.
+Data acquisition and reduction are described in \cite{williams24} and data are accessible at the PHANGS repository\footnote{\url{https://archive.stsci.edu/hlsp/phangs/phangs-jwst}}.